tamilselvanarjun/df2file/README.md

 - **Sheet Customization:** Specify sheet names, starting row positions, and other options to customize the placement of each DataFrame within the Excel file.

-- **Excel File Management:** If the designated Excel file doesn't exist, the utility will generate it.
-If it already exists, the utility will either append DataFrames to existing sheets or create new sheets as necessary..
+- **Excel File Management:** If the specified Excel file does not exist, the utility will create it.
+If it does exist, the utility will append DataFrames to existing sheets or create new sheets as needed.

 ### Installation: